com-junkawasaki/rustate/README.md

 The RuState project is organized as a Cargo workspace consisting of several crates:

 - **`crates/rustate`**: The core state machine library providing the fundamental building blocks (states, transitions, actions, guards, context, etc.) and WASM bindings.
+Includes basic Model-Based Testing capabilities.
-- **`crates/editor`**: (Work in Progress/Planned) A visual editor, likely web-based, for creating and visualizing RuState state machines.
+- **`crates/editor`**: (Work in Progress) A web-based visual editor for creating and visualizing RuState state machines.
+Code exists but functionality may be incomplete.
-- **`crates/agent`**: (Work in Progress/Planned) Implements agent logic (policies, decisions, learning) potentially utilizing RuState machines for behavior control.
+- **`crates/agent`**: (Work in Progress/Planned) Implements agent logic (policies, decisions, learning).
+Initial code exists but functionality is likely under development.
-- **`crates/grpc`**: Provides gRPC server/client implementations and protocol definitions (`.proto`) for communication between different components of the RuState ecosystem (e.g., editor talking to a backend, agent interacting with simulation).
+- **`crates/grpc`**: Provides gRPC server/client implementations and protocol definitions (`.proto`) for communication between different components (e.g., editor talking to a backend). *(Project Maintainer Note: Add specific examples/documentation for using this crate for inter-machine communication.)*
 - **`crates/demo`**: Contains the source code for the live demo showcasing RuState features.

 *(Project Maintainer Note: Add a diagram here illustrating the interaction between these crates)*